Integrated pest management: Agricultural pest management

+IPM is the selection and use of pest control actions to achieve favourable economic, ecological and social consequences.
+A formal IPM process starts with monitoring, which includes inspection and identification.

 Monitoring begins immediately, before the pest's activity becomes significant.
 Monitoring of agricultural pests includes tracking soil/planting media fertility and water quality.
 Overall plant health and resistance to pests is greatly influenced by pH, alkalinity, of dissolved mineral and oxygen reduction potential.
 Many diseases are waterborne, spread directly by irrigation water and indirectly by splashing.

 Once the pest is known, knowledge of its lifecycle provides the optimal intervention points.
 For example, weeds reproducing from last year's seed can be prevented with mulches and pre-emergent herbicide.